Philip S. DeSantis, CFA®

 Defining the SMIDCAP Opportunity Set

 In the United States, the most commonly used SMIDCAP benchmark is the Russell 2500 Index.
-The Russell 2500 Index includes market capitalizations that range between $41 million and $14 billion, with a median capitalization of $992 million.
-The Russell 2500 Index includes all the stocks within the Russell 2000® Index plus the 500 smallest cap stocks from the Russell Midcap® Index, therefore providing a greater opportunity set for investors.
+The Russell 2500 Index includes market capitalizations that range between $49 million and $32 billion, with a median that is now $1.54 billion.
+The Russell 2500 Index includes all the stocks within the Russell 2000® Index plus the 500 smallest cap stocks from the Russell Midcap® Index, therefore, providing a greater opportunity set for investors.

 Figure 3: Index Characteristics